Loading methodology...

 Minimal WordPress blog — starter theme, 3 plugins (Akismet, Yoast SEO, Contact Form 7), ~50 posts with featured images.

-Small business site — page builder, forms, SEO, analytics, ~40 pages with media library of marketing assets.
+Small business site — page builder, forms, SEO, analytics, security, ~40 pages with media library of marketing assets.

 News site — 2,000+ posts with categories/tags, multiple authors, ad integration, caching, image-heavy content.